cuttle-cards/cuttle/docs/game-rules.md

 ## Setting Up

 Each player starts on one side of the game board and is dealt a hand from the deck.
 One player is dealt six cards; the other is dealt 5 and goes first.
-A _scrap pile_ area is designated for destroyed cards.
+A _scrap pile_ area is designated for scrapped cards.

 ## Playing

-On your turn you must make exactly one of the following moves below.
+On your turn you must make exactly one of the following actions below.

-## Moves
+## Actions

-1. **Draw:** You may draw one card from the deck and put it in your hand.
-You may not draw past the 8-card hand-limit.
-If the deck is empty, you may pass.
-If three consecutive turns end with a pass, the game is a draw.
+1. **Draw:** You may take one card from the deck.
+You may not draw past the 8-card hand limit.
+If there are no cards left in the deck, you may pass.
+Three consecutive passes ends the game in a stalemate.

    - Click the deck to draw a card